-ELEMENT PERFORMANCE CRITERIA Bold and Italicized terms are elaborated in the Range of Variables Prepare concept for characters 1.1.
-Character model sheets are made with constructs in line with GDD 1.2.
+ELEMENT PERFORMANCE CRITERIA Bold and Italicized terms are elaborated in the Range of Variables 1.
+Prepare concept for 1.1.
+Character model sheets are made with characters constructs in line with GDD 1.2.
 Functionality and detail of character construct are noted in line with enterprise procedures.
-Object priority is assigned based on character model sheets Prepare concept art for props/objects Prop/Object model sheets are made with constructs in line with GDD proporobjecte 2.2.
+1.3.
+Object priority is assigned based on character model sheets 2.
+Prepare concept art for 2.1.
+Prop/Object model sheets are made with constructs in line with GDD props/objects 2.2.
 Functionality and detail of object constructs are noted in line with enterprise procedures 2.3.
-Object priority is assigned based on prop/object model sheets Prepare concept art for background layout 3.1.
-Background model sheets are made with constructs in line with GDD 3.2.
+Object priority is assigned based on prop/object model sheets 3.
+Prepare concept art for 3.1.
+Background model sheets are made with background layout constructs in line with GDD 3.2.
 Functionality and detail of object constructs are noted in line with enterprise procedures.
-Prepare concepts for special effects 4.1.
-Type of effect is established in line with storyboard and script · 4.2.
+4. Prepare concepts for 4.1.
+Type of effect is established in line with special effects storyboard and script 4.2.
 Special effects studies are created based on the established type of effect 4.3.
+Reference frames are drawn based on approved 4.3.
 Reference frames are drawn based on approved special effects studies 4.4.
 Mock color is added to the effects based on given special effects studies 4.5.
 Object priority is assigned based on given special effects studies 5.
-Prepare concept arts for GUI 5.1.
-Prop/Object model sheets are made with constructs in line with GDD 5.2.
-Functionality and detail of object constructs are noted in line with enterprise procedures 5.3.
-Object priority is assigned based on prop/object model sheets
+Prepare concept arts 5.1 Prop/Object model sheets are made with for GUI constructs in line with GDD 5.2 Functionality and detail of object constructs are noted in line with enterprise procedures 5.3 Object priority is assigned based on prop/object model sheets